 Photo by Benoit Photos

-Since its inception, IPTD has purchased or leased minority ownership interests in seven horses.
-Top among those horses is Howbeit, who has won once and finished second twice and earned $28,980 from tour starts since being claimed in February 2021 for the partnership of Little Red Featherr Racing Club, It Pays to Dream Racing Stable, Inc. (IPTD), Dan Haramoto and Sheldon Kawahara;
+Since its inception, IPTD has purchased or leased minority ownership interests in 11 horses.
+Top among those horses is Howbeit, who has won twice and finished second twice and earned $111,680 from six starts since being claimed in February 2021 for the partnership of Little Red Featherr Racing Club (LRF), It Pays to Dream Racing Stable, Inc. (IPTD), Dan Haramoto and Sheldon Kawahara;

 Other horses owned in partnership by IPTD include: